 According to the USDA National Agricultural Statistics Service's Census of Agriculture, less than one percent of cropland in North Dakota was irrigated in 2022.
-It was the least among the ten states that are entirely or partially covered by the Missouri River Basin and below the US average irrigated cropland, 14.4% (Table ES.1).
-To identify the locations and areas of the North Dakota croplands that have potential for future irrigation development, we conducted a statewide irrigation feasibility study.
+It was the least among the ten states that are entirely or partially covered by the Missouri River Basin and below the US average for irrigated cropland, which is 14.4% (Table ES.1).
+To identify the locations and areas of North Dakota croplands that have potential for future irrigation development, we conducted a statewide irrigation reconnaissance study.